openstack/watcher-specs/specs/mitaka/implemented/zhaw-load-consolidation.rst

 ===============

 The proposed change is to add a new Goal and a new Strategy to Watcher.
-The new Goal is “VM_WORKLOAD_CONSOLIDATION” and the new Strategy is “VM_WORKLOAD_CONSOLIDATION_STRATEGY”.
+The new Goal is "VM_WORKLOAD_CONSOLIDATION" and the new Strategy is "VM_WORKLOAD_CONSOLIDATION_STRATEGY".
 The new Strategy is designed to be a lightweight consolidation mechanism which can be tuned based on experience; it also operates quickly.
 The purpose of the strategy is to move the aggregate operating point of the `Cluster`_ to increase the number of servers with